waltertaya/edxSklearn/README.md

 ## Contents

 1. **Introduction**
-   - Brief explanation of linear regression and its applications.
+   -This Python script performs a linear regression analysis on a dataset related to fuel consumption and CO2 emissions.
+The analysis includes data visualization, model training, and evaluation.

 2. **Dataset**
    - Description of the dataset used in the notebook.